 There are also two primary recycle collection points for cardboard, mixed paper (white paper, newspaper, magazines,

-shredded paper, junk mail, etc.) aluminum, tin and plastic at the following locations:
+shredded paper, junk mail, etc.) aluminum, tin, glass and plastic at the following locations:

 The Fort Carson Recycle Program also accepts unit scrap metal and wood products, including pallets, packing and

 crating and clean construction lumber.
 Painted, varnished or treated lumber, rail ties, stumps, tree trimmings

 or furniture of any type cannot be recycled; however, units can contact the DPW Recycle and Refuse manager

 at (719) 491-0218 for assistance with disposing of these items as trash.

 Fort Carson conducts single stream recycling operations to barracks and motorpools to increase recycling user friendliness.

 Single stream recycling refers to commingling recyclables in one collection container for separation later.